 According to the Centers for Disease Control and Prevention, prescription painkiller abuse has reached epidemic levels.
 More than 50 million people have used prescription drugs for a reason other than what they are medically prescribed for at least once in their lifetimes, reports the National Institute on Drug Abuse.
-If those statistics aren’t alarming enough, figures from the National Survey on Drug Use and Health, purport that almost 33 percent of people 12 years of age or older who first used drugs in 2009 started by using a prescription drug for a non-medical reason.
-There are may ways addicts get prescription drugs.
-Being aware of these techniques allows you to be vigilant and get your loved one the help they need.
+As adults, we must educate our teens not to continue to abuse drugs into adulthood.

 Commonly Abused Prescription Drugs

 Teen prescription drug use is popular for a variety of reasons.
 Teens who have previous substance use disorders such as drugs or alcohol are vulnerable to using prescription drugs.
 In addition, other teens fall prey to peer pressure and decide to experiment.
 The most commonly abused prescription medications include:

 - Central nervous system depressants such as Xanax and Valium

 - Opioids such as OxyContin and Vicodin

 What’s more alarming about prescription drug use?
 Prescription drugs can be even more addictive than street drugs such as heroin or cocaine.